urbit/urbit.org/content/using/operations/using-your-ship.md

 the computer is running.

 To get back to your urbit from a remote machine, ssh into the computer and login to the user you ran your ship in.
-Then type `tmux -a t urbit`, and your session including dojo will be restored.
+Then type `tmux a -t urbit`, and your session including dojo will be restored.

 ## DNS proxying {#dns-proxying}